 A. STEM figures have appropriate markup that indicates that the image is a figure.
 Fail Additional Information: 0/10 figure markups did not convey meaning.
-Pgs 11, 12, 14, 16, 17, 20, 21, 22, 33, 34 all had images and were checked.
+Pgs 28 (2 figures), 30, 43, 46, 47, 49, 51, 52, and 53 all had images and were checked.
 Overall the (labels/tags) did not convey meaning.
-This is because the figures did not include markups.
-In other words the figures did not have a label or tag specifying them as figures.

-B. STEM graphs have appropriate markup that Fail indicates that the image is a graph.
-Additional Information: 0/9 graph markups did not convey meaning.
-There were a total of 9 graphs throought the entire book.
-The graphs were found in pages 38, 39, 41 (2 images), 44, 47, 48, 51, 56.
-The graphs did not include any labels or tags.
-Meaning that the graphs had no label or tag identifying them as graphs.
+B. STEM graphs have appropriate markup that indicates that the image is a graph.
+N/A Additional Information: No Graphs were found throughout the book.
 C. STEM equations have appropriate markup that indicates that the image is an equation.
-Fail Additional Information: O/5 equation markup conveyed meaning.
-There were a total of 5 equations found throughout the entire book.
-These equations were found in Pgs 47, 52, 53, 55, 58 all had equations and were checked.
-Markups did not convey meaning.
-There were no labels or tags that identified the equations.
+N/A Additional Information: No equations were found throughout the book.
 D. STEM tables have appropriate markup that indicates the image is a table.
 Fail Additional Information: 0/10 table markups did not provide enough information to convey meaning.
-Pgs 29 (2 tables), 31(3 tables), 32, 41,45, and 66 (2 tables) all had tables and were checked.
+Pgs 31, 33, 37, 45, 89, 67, 96, 97, 107, and 114 all had tables and were checked.
 Overall markups did not convey meaning.
-There were no labels or tags that identified the tables as tables.
 E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Fail Additional Information: O/10 notation markups were sufficient to convey meaning.
-There were not descriptions of the figures.
-Pgs 11, 12, 14, 16, 17, 20, 21, 22, 33, 34 all had figures and were checked.
+Fail Additional Information: 0/10 notation markups were sufficient to convey meaning.
+The descriptions of the figures were minimal and did not help to describe the figures.
+Pgs 28 (2 figures), 30, 43, 46, 47, 49, 51, 52, and 53 all had figures and were checked.
 The notation markups were not sufficient enought to convey presentation.
 F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Fail
+N/A Additional Information: No graphs were found throughout the book.
+G. STEM equations have appropriate notation markup that conveys both the notation N/A